greg-raven/Department-21/_posts/2013-11-25-where-to-retire.md

 You can retire to the Midwest where …

-1. You’ve never met any celebrities, but the mayor knows your name.
+1. You've never met any celebrities, but the mayor knows your name.
 2. Your idea of a traffic jam is ten cars waiting to pass a tractor.
-3. You have had to switch from “heat” to “A/C” on the same day.
+3. You have had to switch from "heat" to "A/C" on the same day.
-4. You end sentences with a preposition: “Where’s my coat at?”
+4. You end sentences with a preposition: "Where's my coat at?"
-5. When asked how your trip was to any exotic place, you say, “It was different!”
+5. When asked how your trip was to any exotic place, you say, "It was different!"

 OR